raiden-network/demo-train/README.md

 NOTE: It is required to reboot the Udoo after stopping a demo run.
 In theory just a master reset of the arduinio is required, but as this is not physically possible the UDOO developers implemented a master reset of the arduino on every boot of the UDOO.

 ##RPi
+You can login to the RPi via ssh `pi@raspberrypi` if you're in the bbot wifi, the password is `raiden`. \
 To start the sender logic on the RPi activate the virtualenv `workon demo` and execute the sender_main.py `python ~/demo-train/sender_main.py`.